raeeskasim1/ResMatch/README.md

-ResMatch - AI-Powered Resume Screening System
+# ResMatch - AI-Powered Resume Screening System

-📌 Overview
+## 📌 Overview

 ResMatch is an AI-powered resume screening and job matching system that analyzes resumes and job descriptions to identify the most suitable candidates.

-It extracts key information such as skills, education, experience, and certifications, and ranks candidates using semantic similarity and rule-based scoring.
+It extracts key information such as **skills, education, and experience**, and ranks candidates using **semantic similarity and rule-based scoring**.

+### 💡 Real-World Usage

+ResMatch is designed to handle **large-scale resume screening efficiently**:

+- You can upload **hundreds or even 1000+ resumes**
+- All resumes are **processed, structured, and stored in a vector database (ChromaDB)**

+- Once stored, you can:
+  - Paste any **Job Description (JD)**
+  - Instantly retrieve **top matching candidates**

+- No need to reprocess resumes again — just change the JD and search again

+---

+## ⏱ Processing Time Analysis

+- Total Matching Time: **1.1251 seconds**
+- Number of Resumes: **5**
+- Time per Resume: **0.2250 seconds**

+📌 The system is optimized for **fast processing and scalable performance**.

+---

-🚀 Features
+## 🚀 Features

-📄 Resume parsing (PDF, DOCX, TXT)
+- 📄 Resume parsing (PDF, DOCX, TXT)

-🧹 Text preprocessing and section extraction
+- 🧹 Text preprocessing and section extraction

-🧠 Skill, education, experience, and certification extraction
+- 🧠 Structured information extraction (skills, education, experience, certifications)

-🔍 Semantic similarity using Sentence Transformers (SBERT)
+- 🔍 Semantic similarity using Sentence Transformers (SBERT)

-📊 Multi-factor scoring:
+### 📊 Multi-factor scoring:

-Skill match
+- Skill match

-Semantic similarity
+- Semantic similarity

-Experience match
+- Experience match

-Education match
+- Education match

-🏆 Candidate ranking system
+- 🏆 Candidate ranking system

-⚡ FastAPI backend
+- ⚡ FastAPI backend

-🗂 Vector storage using ChromaDB
+- 🗂 Vector storage using ChromaDB
+- 🔁 Reusable resume database for multiple job descriptions

+---

-🏗 Project Structure
+## Project Structure
 resmatch/
 │
 ├── app/